fadedexp/-Crab-Age-Prediction/README.md

 ## Data
 The data consists of two CSV files: train.csv and test.csv.
-The training data includes features like id, Sex, Age, and other attributes.
+The training data includes features like id, Sex, Length, Diameter, Height, Weight, Shucked Weight, Viscera Weight, Shell Weight and Age.
 The target variable is Age, which we aim to predict using the test data.

 ## Pipeline Description
 The code performs the following steps:
+Data Preprocessing: Loads the data, replaces certain values in the 'Sex' column, and encodes categorical data.
+Feature Engineering: Generates polynomial features for the model to capture non-linear relationships.
+Feature Selection: Uses Recursive Feature Elimination with Cross-Validation (RFECV) to select the most important features.
+Model Training: Trains various regression models.
+Ensemble Learning: Combines the regression models using a stacking approach.

 ## Data Preprocessing: Loads the data, replaces certain values in the 'Sex' column, and encodes categorical data.
 Feature Engineering: Generates polynomial features for the model to capture non-linear relationships.